+The tragic news, earlier this month, about a man who died in the United States from Naegleria fowleri, reminds us that despite this infection being rare, it is devastating and regular monitoring warm waters for contamination is worthwhile.
 The victim is suspected of contracting the infection, which is commonly referred to as a "brain-eating amoeba" after swimming in pool at a surf resort.
 The resort will remain closed during the investigation by health authorities.

 Whilst this unfortunate incident might sound like something from a horror movie, there have been reports highlighting a lack of awareness of this contaminant, particularly in Australia's rural and remote regions.